-You can suggest corrections to the following fields for item Sijisfredo Avilés video interview and biography.
+You can suggest corrections to the following fields for item Sijisfredo Avilés video interview and transcript.

 You can also leave general comments or suggestions in the "comments" section.
 An administrator will review your contribution.